 To write an excellent fiction story, you must first have an idea you would like to build on.
 Ideas can come to you either from a dream, a picture, and an agenda or from a personal experience, you desire to share.

 Build your story as you put the pieces in your mind together.
 Write an outline of the main points.
 Make sure you feel comfortable writing about your subject and not self-conscious.

 Get to know your main character and the audience for whom you are writing.

 In children's fiction, the age of the principal character usually determines who the readers are.
 A four-year-old chief character would not hold the interest of readers in the eight to twelve age group, and neither would the eyes of an eleven-year-old protagonist hold the interest of teenage readers.

 Make Trouble for Your Main Character

-Write an introduction in your first paragraph and make trouble for your main character soon afterwards.
+Write an introduction to your first paragraph and make trouble for your main character soon afterward.
 Every good story is normally built upon a problem or a moral dilemma, which your chief character somehow solves.

 Put your ideas into words and allow your ideas to flow.
 Fill in the details with dialogue.

 Every excellent story has three parts, a beginning, middle and ending.